Marcus990/ThirteenLabs/README.md

-# 🚀 ThirteenLabs — From Video to Interactive 3D Scene
+# 🚀 Thirteen Labs — From Video ➡️ Interactive 3D Scene

 Transform any video into a live, animated 3D model using advanced AI — all in real-time, fully automated, and playable in the browser.